-In the past we’ve discussed the importance of creating an outstanding unboxing experience.
-Unfortunately, because the shirts I was selling are print-on-demand and we aren’t shipping them ourselves, there isn’t much room for playing around with an unboxing experience.
+The unboxing experience is undeniably important, but the shirts I was selling are print-on-demand and we aren’t shipping them ourselves, so there wasn't much room for playing around with an unboxing experience.

 However, Printful does have a little workaround for that.
 A way to make a customer’s experience just a little bit more personal.

 You have the option to edit and write a personal note on the packing slip that gets sent out with every order.